AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-04-0.md

 - Updating the details of a review task in the Review dashboard does not confirm whether the update was successful or unsuccessful.
 (8051)

+## Translation

+- Translations submitted through Experience Manager Guides do not include the attached assets, causing the **Start** button for translation workflow to become unavailable to users.

 ## Known Issues

 Adobe has identified the following known issues for the 2025.04.0 release: